Connect and retrieve data from databases

 Load the result of a custom SQL query.

-Both approaches return a DataFrame that you can inspect, transform, and analyze in Kotlin Notebook.
+Both approaches return a DataFrame that you can inspect, transform, and analyze.

 Load data from a table